jacksdogsfamily/investors/index.md

 ---
-title: Home
+title: Investor Relations
 layout: home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "Official investor relations website of the Jack's Dogs Family company."
 permalink: /
 ---

-# Focus on writing good documentation
+# The Jack's Dogs Family Company
 {: .fs-9 }

-Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+The Jack's Dogs Family Worldwide, LLC. is a multinational company focusing on building a franchise ecosystem around the Jack's Dogs Family franchise.
 {: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Invest in the company](mailto:investors@jacksdogsfamily.tk){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
-[View it on GitHub][Just the Docs repo]{: .btn .fs-5 .mb-4 .mb-md-0 }
+[View it on GitHub][/#faq]{: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

 {: .warning }
 > This website documents the features of the current `main` branch of the Just the Docs theme.
 See the CHANGELOG for a list of releases, new features, and bug fixes.

-Just the Docs is a theme for generating static websites with [Jekyll].
-You can write source files for your web pages using [Markdown], the [Liquid] templating language, and HTML.[^1] Jekyll builds your site by converting all files that have [front matter] to HTML.
-Your [Jekyll configuration] file determines which theme to use, and sets general parameters for your site, such as the URL of its home page.

-Jekyll builds this Just the Docs theme docs website using the theme itself.
-These web pages show how your web pages will look *by default* when you use this theme.
-But you can easily *customize* the theme to make them look completely different!
+**The Jack's Dogs Family Worldwide, LLC.**, commonly known as just **Jack's Dogs Family (JDSF)**, is an American, multinational, entertainment business that is headquartered in Munich, Germany.
+The company was founded on XXXX YY, 20ZZ, by brothers Aahash and Suriyaa Sundararuban.
+Early in its existence, the company established itself as a digital media studio in the animation industry.

-Browse the docs to learn more about how to use this theme.
+*Browse this Investor Relations website to learn more about the company.*

-## Getting started
+## FAQ

 The [Just the Docs Template] provides the simplest, quickest, and easiest way to create a new website that uses the Just the Docs theme.
 To get started with creating a site, just click "[use the template]"!